Frequently Asked Questions

 The EnCorps STEM Teachers Program is free of charge.
 Our support includes, but is not limited to: test prep materials (if needed), coaching, access to our twice-monthly online professional development and our annual Learning Summit, guest teaching opportunity, and a community of like-minded STEM professionals.
 EnCorps also assists Fellows with finding financially feasible teacher credentialing/licensure/certification programs, grants, scholarships, and financial aid to offset the cost of obtaining a teaching credential.

 During Guest Teaching, you are considered a volunteer and are unpaid.
-However, a $150 travel stipend is available once you complete your guest teaching requirements.
-We will also provide a $100 stipend towards fingerprinting fees upon submission of proof of payment.
+However, a $200 travel stipend is available once you complete your guest teaching requirements.
+We will also provide a $100 stipend towards fingerprinting fees upon submission of proof of payment and $50 towards CSET preparation.

 No. The EnCorps STEM Teachers Program does not hire, pay or financially subsidize participants.